vajrang-b/UiPathProjects_Basics/README.md

     Config File
     Global Variables
     The Default Type of Variables in the Main Workflow
->

 >17.
-Two Live projects on ReFramework

->18.
-Interview question and interview practice
+Interview questions and interview practice